Greater-London-Authority/highstreets/README.md

 # Go into the repository
 $ cd highstreets

-# Install dependencies and create the conda environment for the project
+# Install dependencies and create the environment for the project
-$ conda env create -f highstreets.yml
-$ conda activate highstreets
+$ poetry install

+# Activate the virtual environment
+$ poetry shell
 ```

 A good place to start is notebooks/reports which contains Jupyter notebooks that demonstrate the analyses that have been done so far.
 Note: if you are editing the package files and you want these changes to be automatically registered in any Jupyter notebooks then put following command at the top of your notebook: